ramonvc/huggingface-sync-action/README.md

   # This option is especially important if the repo has not been created yet.
   # It won't really be used if the repo already exists.
   space_sdk: 'gradio'

   # If provided, subdirectory will determine which directory of the repo will be synced.
   # By default, this action syncs the entire GitHub repo.
   #
   # An example using this option can be seen here:
   # https://github.com/huggingface/fuego/blob/830ed98/.github/workflows/sync-with-huggingface.yml
   subdirectory: ''

+  # The branch of the github repo you are syncing from.
+  # By default, this action syncs the 'main' branch.
+  branch: 'main'
 ```